 What you want to hear is not about them being better than their elbow buddy.
 Rather, you want to understand how they help others to be better for the team’s sake.

-Asking these questions help me and my clients get the best suited virtual assistants in the Philippines.
+Asking these questions helps me and my clients get the best suited virtual assistants in the Philippines.

-It’s wonderful to know how a “culturally fit” staff member work seamlessly for the benefit of your business.
+It’s wonderful to know how a “culturally fit” staff member works seamlessly for the benefit of your business.